balena-io/debugging-masterclass/README.md

 As you can see, the certificate is again not valid as the current device time does not fall within the validity window, and so the Supervisor won't pull the updated application.
-If we restart chrony, this will be rectified and the Supervisor will, after a short delay untill its next poll, update the
+If we restart chrony, this will be rectified and the Supervisor will, after a short delay, update the application:
-application:
 ```
 root@f34c2e9:~# systemctl start chronyd.service
 root@f34c2e9:~# journalctl -f -u resin-supervisor